kenkyl/dotnet-caching/README.md

 # .NET Cache-Aside Demo
 Simple cache aside implementation to demonstrate using Redis as a look-aside cache for MySql.
+Note that this demo can be run using an alternative Redis or MySql instance by changing the connection information in the _Program_ class.

 ## Prerequisites
 - [.NET SDK](https://dotnet.microsoft.com/download/dotnet-coreps)